pokertour/Cloudflare-Grafana/README.md

 You can import the dashboard from Grafana website : https://grafana.com/grafana/dashboards/20682-cloudflare-analytics-and-overview/
 ID : 20682

-# Known Bug
-- The Geomap panel is not displaying informations.
-If you know how to do please add a pull request.

 # Planned Features
 - Possibility to have multizone